samsalisbury/psyringe/README.md

 Create a new psyringe with `p := psyringe.MustNew` passing in constructors and other values.
 Then, call `p.Inject(...)` to inject those values into structs with correspondingly typed fields.

-Please see [the documentation] for lots of usage examples.
+Please see [the documentation] for more usage examples.

 [the documentation]: https://godoc.org/github.com/samsalisbury/psyringe